We are accessible

 In technology, accessibility includes aids such as high-contrast or large typefaces, screen magnifiers, screen readers, voice recognition programs, adapted keyboards, and other information input devices.

 Accessibility applied to Internet content is called web accessibility.
 On the Web, W3C has developed specific guidelines or standards to ensure this type of accessibility.
-The work group within W3C in charge of promoting it is WAI, which has developed standards for accessibility to web content (WCAG 1.0 y 2.0).
+The work group within W3C in charge of promoting it is WAI, which has developed standards for accessibility to web content (WCAG 1.0You will be redirected to another website y 2.0You will be redirected to another website).

 Accessibility and disability